NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 One of the most performance-hindering procedures in this program is very much the neighbour search for each particle which requires updating at the start of every frame due to their position changes.
 I initially approached this functionality via a simple brute-force method.
 This is where a list of neighbours can be used as an attribute of the 'Particle' struct and depending on its distance with other particles they would be added to that particle's list.
 However, I very quickly came to the conclusion that it was an inefficient approach to the problem.
 As a result, I implemented a method called spatial-hashing where the simulation space is divided into a grid of cells and each particle is assigned a cell based on its position.
 This prevents the need of checking the distance of a particle with all other particles, only ones that are within distance, going from a time complexity of O(n^2) to O(n).

 <img width="214" alt="Screenshot 2024-05-17 at 22 56 57" src="https://github.com/NCCA/cfgaa24programingassignment-KaiseiWN10/assets/160144511/062abf93-dde4-429b-a74d-07da2a6202a6">

+# Testing
+Through this process, I found that it was very important to find the correct combination of values for my constants and kernel sizes to produce sensible results.
+Therefore, I began experimenting with different values and explored the effect they had on my overall simulation which was interesting to see.
+Results of some of my tests are shown below:

 ## UML Diagram